debarshee2004/scaffoldgen/projects/YooAshu_truth_table_generator/README.md

 ## Features

-- tetris game
+- truth table generator
 - good UI
-- with SOUND
-- SCORE
+- take AND , OR , XOR , NOT

 ## Installation and Usage